fedor-grigoryev/bi-2023-tcr-tils/README.md

 ## Conclusion
 In this project I have explored the possibilities of paired RNAseq+TCRseq on a public dataset of matched tumor and normal tissues in resectable non-small cell lung cancer.

-* The T-cells were clustered and annotated into subgroups.
+* The T-cells were clustered and annotated into subgroups
-* Cell type enrichment was explored for Tumor and Normal samples.
+* Cell type enrichment was explored for Tumor and Normal samples
-* Matched TCR sequencing has allowed for researching clonal expansion independently by subtypes.
+* Matched TCR sequencing has allowed for researching clonal expansion independently by subtypes
-* Construction of clonotype networks has revealed a specificity to a public epitope.
+* Construction of clonotype networks has revealed a specificity to a public epitope

 It would be of great interest to explore and compare transcriptional programs of tumor associated antigen specific clones in the subsequent works.